 4. The Bitter Guy - His first girlfriend cheated with his best friend and all the women he has dated and will date will pay for it.
 He’s belligerent and mistrustful or sweet and a bigamist.
 The mission of the bitter guy is to avenge his ego.
 A liaison with him will be the worst relationship that any woman could have.
 His pain forces him to push you away.

-5. Mr. Insecurity – Mr. Insecurity comes in two forms, the man obviously lacking confidence and the deceitfully insecure man.
-Either man is completely undesirable.
+5. Mr. Insecurity - Mr. Insecurity comes in two forms, the man obviously lacking confidence and the deceitfully insecure man.
+And, either man is completely undesirable.

-A. The Man Nag – “Where have you been?”
+A. The Man Nag - “Where have you been?”
 “Who were you with?
 I was worried about you.”
 “Are you okay?”
-The obviously insecure man has millions of questions for you daily; not because he is genuinely concerned about you, but because he does not want you to leave him.
+This obviously insecure man has millions of questions for you daily; not because he is genuinely concerned about you, but because he does not want you to leave him.
 He has a poor self-image and can’t understand why you would want to be with him.
-He’ll nag and worry you until you finally do leave and then appropriately blame himself for it.
+And because of his real or perceived shortcomings, he will nag and worry you until you finally do leave and then appropriately blame himself for it.

-B. The Jerk – This guy talks incessantly about your imperfections in public and private.
-He seems to be the most brash, cocky, arrogant guy that you’ve met.
-You mistook that for confidence when you first started dating, but now you see it’s low self-esteem.
+B. The Jerk - This guy talks incessantly about your imperfections in public and private.
+He is outwardly the most brash, cocky, arrogant guy that you’ve met at first.
+His self-confidence drew you to him.
+But, after a few months you realize that the confidence that you saw when you first started dating was a cover for very low self-esteem.
 He is belligerent, belittling and just a bad person.
 The only way he thinks he can keep you is by lowering your confidence and self-esteem through verbal warfare.